How to harness trends in the hospitality industry without damaging your brand

 Here are the top trends mentioned at the Independent Hotel Show and examples of brands who have used a trend to reinforce their brand.

-Assessing a hotel through their website or the advertisements they put out is not something that is seen as an authentic representation of the hotel experience by potential guests.
+Assessing a hotel through their website or the advertisements is not something that is seen as an authentic representation of the hotel experience by potential guests.
 The photography may be enhanced through image editing software and a perfect picture may be painted through snappy copywriting.

 Social media however, is seen as much more honest, with its real life reviews of experiences and photography ‘evidence’ of this.